abrshtg/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 export PATH=$PATH:/action|Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program|
 echo $PATH|cut --output-delimiter=$'\n' -d":" -f 1-\|wc -l|script that counts the number of directories in the PATH|
 printenv|script that lists environment variables|
+set|script that lists all local variables and environment variables, and functions|